cloudflare/cloudflare-docs/content/analytics/network-analytics/understand/main-dashboard.md

 ![Available high-level metrics in the Network Analytics dashboard.](/images/analytics/network-analytics/high-level-metrics.png)

-Selecting one of the metrics in the sidebar will define the base unit (packets or bytes) for the data displayed in the dashboard.
+Selecting one of the metrics in the sidebar will define the base unit (packets or bits/bytes) for the data displayed in the dashboard.

 ## Filters